Work with Me

 I don’t see you as something to fix.

-Instead, I see therapy as a space where you can begin to understand yourself more deeply, and allow change to happen in its own way and time.
+Instead, I see therapy as a way to understand yourself more deeply and allow change to happen in its own way and time.
+You do not to do anything in advance.

 When therapy hasn’t worked in the past